andrew/ultimate-awesome/README.md

 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
 - [awesome-tls-security](https://github.com/edelahozuah/awesome-tls-security) - A collection of (not-so, yet) awesome resources related to TLS, PKI and related stuff.
-- [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.
 - [awesome](https://github.com/FIWARE/awesome) - :heart: A community moderated list of external 𝑭𝑰𝑾𝑨𝑹𝑬 related websites and software.
 - [awesome-cybersecurity-news](https://github.com/ForbiddenProgrammer/awesome-cybersecurity-news) - List of sources for cybersecurity news.
 - [awesome-des](https://github.com/galenseilis/awesome-des) - Awesome discrete event simulation. 🕶️.
-- [awesome-rl-for-uavs](https://github.com/gongxudong/awesome-rl-for-uavs) - Awesome RL applications in UAV control.
 - [tv-series](https://github.com/linsa-io/tv-series) - Awesome TV Series.
 - [awesome-resources](https://github.com/meet59patel/awesome-resources) - 🔥Awesome Resources, Bookmarks, Websites and Stars of the Web! 😎🔥.
 - [VSCode-Guide](https://github.com/mikeroyal/VSCode-Guide) -  VSCode Guide.